SNAPSHOT-India stocks, bonds, rupee, swap, call at 0440 GMT

 -------------------------------

-India's benchmark 10-year bond yield steady at 8.51 percent ahead of IIP, CPI data due after markets hours.
+India's benchmark bond yield steady at 7.69 percent ahead of ECB meet.
+Rate-cut hopes and lower oil prices keep sentiment positive.

-The partially convertible rupee marginally weaker at 60.94/95 versus the previous close of 60.9250/9350, tracking weakness in Asian currencies against the dollar.

 INTEREST RATE SWAPS